ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/04-sorted-sets-maps.md

     findBetween(lower: Int, upper: Int) -> Set of City: result = new Set()
-        for each population in cityPopulations.keysBetween(lower, upper):
-            for each city in cityPopulations.get(population):
+        for each population in keysBetween(cityPopulations, lower, upper): for each city in get(cityPopulations, population):
-                result.add(city)
+                add(result, city)
         return result

 :::